springload/react-accessible-ellipsis/README.md

 However browser support for `text-overflow:ellipsis` is poor, especially on multiline text.

+    It was the best of times, it was the worst of times, it was the age of wisdom, it was the...

 There are a variety of JavaScript-based solutions that aim to solve this but they either have poor accessibility or poor browser support, or they require `text-align: justify`.

 * **Better accessibility** CSS `text-overflow:ellipsis` does not affect whether screenreaders have their text truncated and neither should a JavaScript approach.
 Most alternatives truncate the sentence which may make for nonsensical text being read to screen reader users.
 The ellipsis is visual decoration and that's it.